-The assumed tenure is Absolute Ownership (formerly Feudal).
+We assume tenure is Absolute Ownership (formerly Feudal).

-The full extent of the garden grounds and position of boundaries should be ascertained by reference to the Title Deeds.
+The full extent of garden grounds and position of the boundaries should be ascertained by reference to the Title Deeds.

 It is assumed that there are no statutory, town planning, road proposals or environmental matters which are likely to have an adverse effect on the property.